Reactivity

 Effects are scheduled on a microtask in Pyodide via queueMicrotask when available, with fallbacks to setTimeout(0) and a pure-Python timer in non-browser environments.
 Wybthon guarantees deterministic FIFO ordering for effect re-runs: subscribers are notified in subscription order, and any updates scheduled during a flush are deferred to the next microtask to avoid reentrancy.

-batch() coalesces multiple set() operations into a single flush at the end of the batch.
+batch() coalesces multiple setter operations into a single flush at the end of the batch.

 Disposal¶

 Calling dispose() on a computation cancels its subscriptions and removes any pending re-runs from the queue.
-Cleanup functions registered via on_effect_cleanup are executed during disposal.
+Cleanup functions registered via on_cleanup inside effects are executed during disposal.

 Resources, cancellation, and Suspense¶